tothi/smbmap/README.md

   -u USERNAME           Username, if omitted null session assumed -p PASSWORD           Password or NTLM hash
   --prompt              Prompt for a password
+  -k                    Use Kerberos authentication (ccache ticket should be in KRB5CCNAME; suppresses -u, -p and -d for authentication; command execution is still not supported)
   -s SHARE              Specify a share (default C$), ex 'C$' -d DOMAIN             Domain name (default WORKGROUP) -P PORT               SMB port (default 445)